marado/TalkerNode/README.md

 * TalkerNode depends on node-dirty.
 You can install it from your regular distribution (eg: aptitude install node-dirty), npm (npm install dirty), or directly grabbing the code: https://github.com/felixge/node-dirty .
+  Unfortunately, the code isn't quite compliant with the newest versions of node-dirty, and I can't really tell which was the latest known good version.
+  I know it was < 0.9.6.
+Work to make TalkerNode behave properly with recent node-dirty versions is on its way.